MetaRocq/nested-eliminators/README.md

 ## 🛠️ Installation & Setup

 1. **Install dependencies**
-   Make sure you have a working installation of Rocq and MetaCoq.
+   Make sure you have a working installation of Rocq and MetaRocq (tested with MetaRocq 1.4+9.0, 1.4+9.0.1 and 1.4+9.1).

    ```bash
    opam install rocq rocq-equations rocq-metarocq